UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Texas-New Mexico Power (TNMP)$7.857.2739¢

-Because you cannot choose your utility company—it is determined entirely by where you live—this table serves as a helpful baseline.
+Because you cannot choose your utility company — it is determined entirely by where you physically live — this table serves as a helpful baseline.
 While TNMP customers face steeper infrastructure costs, CenterPoint residents benefit from highly competitive delivery rates compared to the rest of the deregulated market.

 How to Calculate Your Total Delivery Cost

 You don’t need an accounting degree to figure out if your recent statement is accurate.
-You can easily calculate CenterPoint electricity bill delivery charges with a simple mental math formula.
-Knowing how this works helps you confidently separate the “energy charge” (what your provider charges) from the “delivery charge” (what CenterPoint collects).
+Knowing how to calculate CenterPoint delivery charges empowers you to confidently separate the energy charge (what your provider charges) from the delivery charge (what CenterPoint collects).

 The Formula: